The Environmental Library Fund has

 This portal has morphed into a much more adequate entry point to all things hosted on this website.

 Until recently, the prime focus of our work was shutting down the Indian Point nuclear power plant on the Hudson river in New York.
-In light of NY's DEC revoking their water permit, the NRC cannot relicence IP's two remaining reactors, in effect starting decommissioning in 2013.
+In light of NY's DEC revoking their water permit, the NRC cannot relicence IP's two remaining reactors, in effect starting decommissioning process.
 This will give an immense boost to the local renewable energy industry, especially in light of all the recent commercial building LED incentives.

 Put bootleg DVD burns of the 1979 No Nukes movie back in the hands of twenty somethings who never experienced the pre-9/11 world.